-If the employer only pays the employer's minimum contribution, employees' contributions will start at 1% of their salary, before eventually rising to 4%.
-An additional 1% in the form of tax relief will mean that there is an overall minimum 8% contribution rate.
+If the employer only pays the employer's minimum contribution, employees' contributions will start at 1% of their salary, before eventually rising to 5% as there is an overall minimum 8% contribution rate.
+The employee contributions may be paid net of basic rate tax depending on the type of pension scheme, if so the employee pays a 0.8% contribution eventually increasing to 4% before basic rate tax relief is added.

-All employers have to plan for and implement Auto Enrolment.
-We can help you to deal with this process and advise you of your staging date.
+All employers have to implement Auto Enrolment.
+We can help you to deal with this process.